Hubbitus/Hubbitus-common/README.md

 conf.'some.deep.hierarchy.of.properties'
 ```

+### 2. override merge to step into objects properties, not just ConfigObject instances and maps

 Additionally it override merge of `ConfigObjects` and do not replace completely replace Objects but set properties of it.
 For example standard behaviour:
 ```groovy